Do you wish you had a community of peers to explore how leadership could look differently?

-Community Leadership Accelerator is a program designed to develop diverse leaders who are grounded in their own leadership, can sustain themselves as leaders, and can drive community change.
+These times call for courageous and resilient leaders who can lead from a different, more sustainable, leadership model.
+The Community Leadership Accelerator (CLA) is a program designed to develop diverse leaders who are grounded in their own leadership, can sustain themselves as leaders, value human connection and relationships, and can drive community change.

 To facilitate the sharing of the wisdom and strengths in the room and the building of a peer community